 People with a disability have an intrinsic right to sexual expression.
 This right enables people to develop relationships, have sex, explore and express their sexuality and achieve intimacy without personal or systemic barriers.
 Decriminalisation of the sex industry has allowed people with a disability to be able to choose seeing a sex worker as one of many options to address and explore these issues.
+It has also allowed Touching Base to produce and deliver specialised training workshops to sex workers (Professional Disability Awareness Training) and service providers for people with a disability (Service Provider Awareness Training) to increase the experience, knowledge and awareness of providing services to people with a disability.

-• Terminology and cultural changes
+Terminology and cultural changes

 In 2005 the NSW Planning Department reviewed and altered its terminology describing the industry.
-Instead of 'prostitute' they now refer to 'sex worker' and instead of 'brothel' they use 'sex services premises'.
+Instead of 'prostitutes' they now refer to 'sex workers'; instead of 'brothel' they use 'sex services premises'.
 This is an important step forward, with the NSW government acknowledging and recognising the sex industry's preferred language and terms.
-The previous terms are derogatory words that often induce fear and moral assumptions.
+The previous terms are seen as derogatory words that often induce fear and moral assumptions.
 This is particularly problematic for an industry that is so repeatedly misrepresented by the media, resulting in stereotypes and the correlation between derogatory terminology and organised crime, disease, corruption and disgust.
 The term 'sex work' is recognition of the occupation, without the attachment of derogatory ideology and the term 'sex services premises' allows for the recognition and inclusion of other forms of sex work establishments, such as massage parlours and Bondage and Discipline (B&D) houses, within future policy.